davestewart/axios-actions/docs/config.md

 ## Intro

-The key to Axios Action's ease-of-use is its configuration of named Actions **ahead** of time:
+The key to Axios Action's ease-of-use is its pre-configuration of named Actions:

 ```js
 const actions = {